LearnersGuild/learning-os/player/player-narratives.md

 # Player Narratives

+#### Purpose
+Player narratives answer the question "for whom are we designing this game?"
+They are organized into archetypes based upon real people we know and for whom we design.

+#### Usage
+Use these narratives when designing game mechanics and player support as a guide and a check to make sure that our game is aligned with the motivations of our players.

+---

 ## The Disaffected Revolutionary
 This player has a very acute sense of justice and injustice.
 They want to be a force for justice in the world.
 Manifested that by following and reading about Che Guevara and other Latin American revolutionaries.
 They have a keen awareness of oppressive systems.